tizee/neovimhelppdf/README.md

-A script to convert Vim documentation to hyperlinked PDF, using LaTeX
+A script to convert NeoVim documentation to hyperlinked PDF, using LaTeX

 # Vim documentation in PDF format